petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/creating-objects.md

 1. Enable or disable history for object entries.
 You can only configure this setting before publishing.

    While enabled, object entry events appear in the Audit application.
-See [Auditing Object Events](./auditing-object-events.md).
+See [Auditing Object Definition Events](./auditing-object-definition-events.md).

 1. Click *Save*.